andmast/Mid-term/stories.md

 As a user I should be able to see a full list of my to dos and their categories because I want to remember what I need to do

-As a user I should be able to change categories if it was miscategorized because I want it in the correct list
+As a user I should be able to change categories if it was miscategorized because I want it in the correct category

-As a user I should be able to get more info about the items on my list because I want more info and it saves time (from having to search manually)

 As a user I should be able to add or remove or update to do items from the list because my needs may change